 Day 14: Morning hike up to Dr. Grahams' School

 Morning hike up to Dr. Grahams' School – one of the institute set up for the orphans during the end of British Raj era.
-We have a picnic by the huge school premises and walk back through the quaint little township of Kalimpong.
+We have a picnic on the considerable school premises and walk back through the quaint little township of Kalimpong.
 Overnight at Hotel.

 Day 15: After breakfast, drive down south via Siliguri to Bagdogra Airport (118m/76 km/3 hrs) for the flight to Delhi or Calcutta for the international flight.

 |3 star hotel where available||Experienced regional leader and porters on the trek|